PeterSurda/pam-email/README.md

 in a mail client.
 It saves time.

-Apart from the token, the email contains the username you're trying to authenticate with and the IP address you're connecting from
+Apart from the token, the email contains the username you're trying to authenticate with and the IP address you're connecting from.

+# How to use it

+In order to compile it, you need pam and curl devel libraries.
+After you do a

+> make install

+it will copy the .so file into /lib/security.

 In order to integrate it, modify your authentication PAM setup (it only provides a function for the "auth" part of PAM).
 You probably shouldn't set it